helenhsn/obsidian-git-sync/LIG/NUDGES (NUMERIC)/Analysis/Statistics 2 (Data Demand).md

 	- **listening to locally-stored or cached music**
 	- developing **special,** **celebratory times** (weekly or monthly) to more fully appreciate **streamed media**, rather than binge-watching.

-# Undesigning the Internet: An exploratory study of reducing everyday Internet connectivity